stefandhub/FizzBuzz-TheGame/README.md

 -
 -Different difficulty levels;

--A section to record highscores.
+-A section to record highscores;

+-graphic improvements and animations to make everything more attractive.

 **Link to the deploy**
 -